arjumand252/Skinwise_Agentic_AI/README.md

 - 🌐 Crawls trusted sources using `Crawl4aiTools`

+- 🛍️ Crawls popular E-commerce sites to search for the best skincare products using `Firecrawl`.

 - 🤖 Built on the powerful `LLaMA 3.3 70B` model via `Groq`

 - 🧠 Agentic task routing via a `Query Analyzer Agent`